second-breakfast/second-breakfast.github.io/_posts/2020-05-02-deuteronomy.markdown

 Also again lacking in the Exodus version of the law is a reason for obeying the law, while in Deuteronomy we see that the reason is again rooted in compassionate remembrance of slavery in Egypt (Deut.
 16:12).

 ### Harvest laws
 Interestingly, there are a small set of laws in Deuteronomy 24:19-21, which in fact have no counterparts in the Exodus laws.
-These concern compassionate harvesting restrictions: “When you are harvesting in your field and you overlook a sheaf, do not go back to get it.
+These concern harvesting restrictions: “When you are harvesting in your field and you overlook a sheaf, do not go back to get it.
 Leave it for the foreigner, the fatherless and the widow” (Deut.
 24:19).
 Identical laws are repeated for harvesting olive tree branches and grapes (Deut.
 24:20, 21).

 Once more, we see compassionate laws, but even more importantly, a compassionate reason for obeying them: “Remember that you were slaves in Egypt.
 That is why I command you to do this” (Deut.
 24:22).<sup id="a8">[8](#f8)</sup>